Review sample kindly supplied by ViRaHighEnd

 As it happened, I had my neighbors Bart and Jessyca on a visit and we were listening to a selection of their LPs.
 Up until I made the arm adjustment they agreed that the Gala Gold LE was impressive but different.
 While it may sound like a cliche, they picked up on the new cartridge unveiling certain details that they did not note before in their records during earlier sessions at my place.

-As they are music lovers, not audiophiles, they lacked the audiophile terms to describe what they thought had happened but they really didn’t even have to tell me anything.
+As they are music lovers, not audiophiles, they do not possess the audiophile lingo to describe precisely what they thought had happened but they really didn’t even have to tell me anything.
 As soon as I had made the adjustment, I noticed how both their heads started bobbing to the music and we all had big smiles on our faces.
 Need one say any more?

 Now, I was hearing the magic that the Gala Gold LE was capable of.
 And let me tell you, that is truly something.
 Not only is it highly sophisticated, velvety-smooth and extremely refined, it is also the most revealing cartridge that I have heard so far.
 It’s rare to hear a cartridge so very precise, so linear and so highly resolving yet with an absolute absence of dryness and with seemingly eternal decays.
 It’s the kind of delivery that is analytical in a good sense and absolutely not clinical.
 Further, the Gala Gold LE has a remarkable ability to sound utterly silent.
 This allows super-easy dissecting of all the separate musical elements within the mix, no matter how subtle.